Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 The Community Edition is MIT-licensed and free for self-hosting, with the full core feature set.

 n8n charges per workflow execution regardless of step count.
 Cloud plans start at €20/month for 2,500 executions (Starter) and €50/month for 10,000 executions (Pro).
-The self-hosted Business plan is €667/month for 40,000 executions, and overages cost €4,000 per additional 300,000 executions.
+The self-hosted Business plan is €667/month for 40,000 executions, with overages at €4,000 per additional 300,000 executions.
 Enterprise pricing is custom.

-The Community Edition is free to self-host with unlimited executions but no SSO, Git source control, environments, or audit logging.
+The Community Edition is free to self-host with unlimited executions but without SSO, Git source control, environments, or audit logging.
 There is no managed cloud option between Pro (€50/month) and Enterprise for teams that need SSO on hosted infrastructure.

 The cost calculation depends on your usage pattern.
 If you run many executions across few flows, Activepieces wins on cost.
-If you run few executions across many complex workflows, n8n's per-execution model may be cheaper.
+If you run few executions across complex workflows, n8n's per-execution model may be cheaper.
 ZoomInfo's cost is additive but independent: you pay for data credits regardless of which automation platform consumes them.

 Self-hosting and data sovereignty take different forms